Categories: GivingTuesday Roundup

 How many of us can relate the success of a movie with an eye-grabbing poster?
 Anyone?
 Well, the answer hides in viewers’ negligence to the fact that they are secretly being tricked by all those poster designers who are behind the eye-catching poster designs.
-The art of movie poster designing is as old as movie making itself and most of people are not aware of the size of the budgets film-makers are allocating for getting an out-of-the-box and movie poster design made, keeping in view the budding trends in poster design, a very important factor for creative branding and marketing of a movie.
+The art of movie poster designing is as old as movie making itself, and most people are not aware of the size of the budgets filmmakers are allocating for getting an out-of-the-box movie poster design made.
+With the rise of tools like an AI Poster Generator, which can swiftly adapt to budding trends in poster design, filmmakers are tapping into this technology as an essential factor for creative branding and marketing of a movie.

 According to Tony Seiniger, a celebrated movie poster designer and illustrator, “There are two rules when it comes to creating a movie poster.
 It needs to be different – that’ll get it attention.
 Second, the poster has to tell its story in mere seconds.
 After all, most people will be driving past it at 30 miles per hour.
 Try get two hours of entertainment down into a simple graphic you can read in three seconds.”